nais/doc/addons/kafka.md

       access: readonly
 ```

-## Accessing a topic from an application
+## Accessing topics from an application

-Adding `.kafka.pool` to your `Application` spec will add a reference to the
+Adding `.kafka.pool` to your `Application` spec will generate credentials for the specified pool,
-Secret created by Kafkarator in all clusters.
+inject them as a secret into your team namespace, and automatically mount them into your pod.

 ```yaml
 ---